bullmoose20/MK-Docs/docs/komet/guides/assets.md

 Assets can be applied to collections [managed or unmanaged], playlists, and media items [movies, shows, seasons, and episodes].

 Managed Collection and Playlist assets are applied whenever that collection/playlist is run.
-You do not have to specifically enable assets for these items; Komet will always search for and apply them.
+You do not have to specifically enable assets for these items; Kometa will always search for and apply them.

-Item [movie/show/etc] assets and Unmanaged Collections assets have to be specifically enabled before Komet will search for and apply them.
+Item [movie/show/etc] assets and Unmanaged Collections assets have to be specifically enabled before Kometa will search for and apply them.
 Do this by enabling the `assets_for_all` Library Operation:

 ```yaml
 Movies: